Home > Our Work > Grantmaking > Housing Security Grants

 Explore More Impact

-Ariel Outreach Mission is just one example of the work being done by our grantee community.
+Youth Employment Partnership and HIP Housing are just a few examples of the work being done by our grantee community.
 Dive into the Our Grantees page and unlock a world of innovative organizations fighting for housing security.

 With Episcopal Impact Fund behind us, we’re able to help youth realize their full potential and make sure they can take advantage of every opportunity this great city has to offer.